J. Crew and 3 other stores leaving MacArthur Center — but more stores are on the way in

 NORFOLK, Va.
-(WAVY) — Change it on its way at the MacArthur Center mall in Norfolk.
+(WAVY) — Change is on its way at the MacArthur Center mall in Norfolk.

 Karen Husselbee at the MacArthur Center said leases for J. Crew, Fossil and Brighton Collectibles are up — and those stores are leaving.